varvarra/bank_tech_test/README.md

 ```
 As a bank client
+To be able to use my bank account
-I want to make a deposit of 1000 on 10-01-2012 and a deposit of 2000 on 13-01-2012
+I want to able to make a deposit
 ```

 ```
 As a bank client
+To make payments
-I want to make a withdrawal of 500 on 14-01-2012
+I want to able to make a withdrawal
 ```

 ```
 As a bank client
 To see the history of my transactions
-I want a printed statement showing the credit, debit and balance for three days.
+I want a printed statement showing the credit, debit and balance for each day.
 ```

 ### Acceptance Criteria